-Part 1: Nadiya Hussain visits her family village near Sylhet in the north east of the Bangladesh.
-Using local produce and techniques she shares her favorite recipes, including baked fish with green mango chutney and a halva called thoosha shinni.
-As she cooks she reveals the roots of Bangladeshi cuisine.
+Part 1: Nadiya Hussain visits her family village near Sylhet in the northeast of Bangladesh.
+Using local produce and techniques, she shares her favorite recipes, including baked fish with green mango chutney and halva called thoosha shinni.
+As she cooks, she reveals the roots of Bangladeshi cuisine.
 When she is invited to a relative’s wedding, Nadiya decides to bake a three-tiered pumpkin celebration cake for the bride.
 It is a decision she may have thought twice about if she had realized the only available oven would be in an industrial bakery.
 This trip is also a chance to reconnect with family Nadiya has not seen since her own arranged marriage over ten years ago, and it proves to be a moving trip down memory lane.

-Part 2: After spending a week with her family in Sylhet, Nadiya cooks her way around Bangladesh and learns more about the country, its people and its food.
-In the capital city Dhaka, the Great British Bake Off winner spends time with a charity that delivers school meals to deprived children, before learning about an ancient fishing method in a small Hindu village on the banks of the Padma.
+Part 2: After spending a week with her family in Sylhet, Nadiya cooks her way around Bangladesh and learns more about the country, its people, and its food.
+In the capital city Dhaka, the Great British Bake Off winner spends time with a charity that delivers school meals to deprived children before learning about an ancient fishing method in a small Hindu village on the Padma river banks.
 As her journey continues, she meets and learns from food entrepreneurs and experiences a side of modern Bangladesh she never knew existed.

 2016 • 34 Min • New Zealand

 Thirty Million examines the threat posed to the people of Bangladesh by rising sea levels.
-The country is considered the most vulnerable in the world to climate change, and is predicted to lose 17 per cent of its land by the end of the century, displacing 30 million people.
-The documentary was made to give the people of Bangladesh a voice and to show people in the West how what happens there will affect people here.
-According to film makers, the amount of people who could be affected is almost 10 times the amount of people who have fled Syria during its crisis, and the issue has been tagged by the Pentagon as “a major threat to global security and peace.”
+The country is considered the most vulnerable in the world to climate change and is predicted to lose 17 percent of its land by the end of the century, displacing 30 million people.
+The documentary was made to give the people of Bangladesh a voice and show people in the West how what happens there will affect people.
+According to filmmakers, the amount of people who could be affected is almost 10 times the amount of people who have fled Syria during its crisis, and the Pentagon has tagged the issue as “a major threat to global security and peace.”
 The film was funded by the United Nations Development Program and the Global Environment Facility.

 1998 • 54 Min/each • USA